 - Benefits to personal relationships: We all know alcohol is often a common factor in strained personal relationships.
 Saying something you didn’t mean, cheating, and acting like an ass – are all more likely to happen after one too many drinks.
 Taking a break from alcohol can give an individual more opportunities to engage in healthier, more productive communication with friends and family,

-- Greater self-awareness: Choosing to take a break from alcohol can help individuals gain a deeper understanding of their relationship with alcohol.
+- Greater self-awareness: Choosing to take a break from alcohol can help individuals gain a deeper understanding of their relationship with alcohol and themselves.
 It may lead to greater self-awareness around the triggers and motivations for drinking, enabling individuals to make more informed decisions in the future.

 The Bottom Line